drscream/nic-cz-dns-crawler/README.md

 ### Redis configuration

-No special config needed, but increase the memory limit if you have a lot of domains to process (`maxmemory 1G`).
-You can also disable disk snapshots to save some I/O time (comment out `save …` lines).
+No special config needed, but increase the memory limit if you have a lot of domains to process (eg. `maxmemory 1G`).
+You can also disable disk snapshots to save some I/O time (comment out the `save …` lines).

 ### Installing Python deps in a virtualenv

 ```
 $ git clone https://gitlab.labs.nic.cz/adam/dns-crawler
 $ cd dns-crawler
 $ python3 -m venv .venv
 $ source .venv/bin/activate
 $ pip install -r requirements.txt
 ```